folio-org/docs/content/en/docs/Access/Courses/courses.md

 You can choose which columns appear in your search results by clicking on the **Actions** menu.
 Under **Show columns**, check or uncheck columns to change what you see in the results pane.

-To find items on a reserve for a specific course, first search for the course from the **Search & filter** pane.
+Use the **Search & filter** pane to find items on reserve for a specific course.
 Click on the course you wish to view reserves for.
-Scroll down to the Items section to see all the items on reserve for that course.
+Then scroll down to the Items section to see all the items on reserve for that course.

 ## Creating a course

-When creating a course, you should keep the following in mind:

-* You must have the Courses window open in order to create a course.
+To create a course, you must have the Courses window open.
+Then:

+1. Click **Actions > New**.
+2. In the **Create course** window, enter a **Course Name** and select a **Term**.
+All other fields are optional.
+3. Click **Save & close**.

+### Creating a course - reminders

 * Once a course is created, it can only be deleted if all reserve items are removed.
 * Department, Course Type, and Term are configured in Settings.
 See [Settings > Courses]({{< ref "/settings_courses.md" >}}) for more information.
 * If you are adding one or more cross-listed courses to a course, the information you enter into Course listing information also applies to each cross-listed course.
 * Reserve items added to the course are automatically assigned with the Start Date and End Date of the Term you selected, as specified in the [Term settings.]({{< ref "/settings_courses.md#settings--courses--terms" >}}) If needed, you can edit the dates by [editing the reserve item.](#editing-a-reserve-item)
 * Any item assigned to a Course automatically has its temporary location set to the value specified in the Location field.
 If needed, you can change the temporary location by [editing the reserve item.](#editing-a-reserve-item)
 * When completing the course information, make sure you understand how the fields correspond to your discovery interface.

-1. Click **Actions > New**.
-2. In the **Create course** window, enter a **Course Name** and select a **Term**.
-All other fields are optional.
-3. Click **Save & close**.

 ## Editing a course